xsdk-project/MathPackagesTraining2020/_lessons/rosenbrock_shepplogan_tao/lesson.md

 2. Run the problem in parallel using `mpiexec -np 4 ./multidim_rosenbrock...`.
 PETSc can seamlessly scale up the problem without changing the source code.

-3. Change TAO algorithm to the nonlinear conjugate gradient method using `-tao_type bncg`.
+3. Change TAO algorithm to the nonlinear conjugate gradient method using `-tao_type bncg` or to truncated Newton using `-tao_type bnls`.
 Compare convergence with the default method (`bqnls` -- quasi-Newton line search).
-Change the onvergence tolerances (using `-tao_fmin` and `-tao_gatol`) to help the problem converge.

-4. Change TAO algorithm to the truncated Newton's method using `-tao_type bnls`.
-Compare convergence with the default method (`bqnls` -- quasi-Newton line search).
-Change the onvergence tolerances (using `-tao_fmin` and `-tao_gatol`) to help the problem converge.
+If necessary, change the convergence tolerances (using `-tao_fmin` and `-tao_gatol`) to help the problem converge.

-4. Change the initial starting point and see if the solution converges to a different local minimum.
-The default starting point is Dirichlet values set to $$1.0$$ for all controlled boundaries (bottom, left and top).
-You can either choose a different constant value, or try to impose a more complicated starting point by manipulating the vector data element-by-element.

 ## Example Problem: Shepp-Logan Phantom Image Reconstruction